 Weak calves in runners can be a key source of pain and injury for runners.
 Training these muscles with calf raises can help to reduce these types of ailments.

-The exercise is simple: stand up straight, lift your heels until you are standing on your toes, and push through the balls of your feet.
+The exercise is simple: in a standing position, lift your heels until you are standing on your toes, and push through the balls of your feet.
 Lower slowly back down and repeat.
 Since it is so simple, it can be easily incorporated into your workout or another part of your day.